 Uses proper MLA or APA or CMS formatting and provides a Works Cited section.

 Reflective statement (part of Electronic Portfolio) (50 points).
-You will write a reflective statement of approx. 1,500 words for your portfolio I will comment on your statement, and you will be able to revise it before posting to your portfolio.
+You will write a reflective statement of approx. 1,500 words for your portfolio in which you discuss both your learning process in the Women’s and Gender Studies major and how courses you have taken outside of WGS have influenced the way you think about WGS major outcomes.
+I will comment on your statement, and you will be able to revise it before posting to your portfolio.
 Although the statement is due at the end of the semester, you’re strongly advised to draft it gradually, throughout the semester, as we move along through the four concentration areas.
 Instructions for the Reflective Statement

 In this statement, your overall goal is to reflect on the assignments you have chosen to submit as part of your portfolio, explaining how the different parts of the portfolio illustrate the ways in which you have accomplished the relevant core major learning outcomes and the concentration-specific outcomes.